MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-all-apps.md

 ### Request parameters

 All request parameters are optional for this method.
-If you call this method without parameters, the response contains data for all apps that are registered to your account.
+If you call this method without parameters, the response contains data for the first 10 apps that are registered to your account.

 |  Parameter  |  Type  |  Description  |  Required  |
 |------|------|------|------|